 Prior to starting her PhD she completed an MSc in Environmental Management and a BSc (Hons) in Environmental Science, throughout which she was working on a number of research projects in association with Scottish Natural Heritage, The James Hutton Institute and The Esk Rivers and Fisheries Trust.

 To view Kathleen's latest knowledge exchange outputs please use the relevant links below:

-- Managing Multiple Catchment Demands for Sustainable Water Use and Ecosystem Service Provision (Journal Article)
+- Managing Multiple Catchment Demands for Sustainable Water Use and Ecosystem Service Provision (paper)

 - Rottal Burn Restoration – 5 Years On (presentation)

 - Building resilience to respond to future environmental change across Scottish Catchments (poster)

 - Quantifying Stakeholder Understanding to Inform Sustainable Land and Water Managment (presentation)

 - Using Novel Stakeholder Engagment Methods to Identify Land and Water Management Pressures Across Catchments (presentation)

 - Quantifying Stakeholder Understanding of an Ecosystem Service Trade-Off (paper)